eugenia1984/english/glossary.md

 `This wasn't a proper configuration of the database.` -> The adjective proper describes the noun configuration.

+- **proposed**: means something that has been suggested or put forward for consideration.
+For example:

+`The proposed plan includes a new timeline.` -> It means that the plan, which includes a new timeline, has been suggested but not yet finalized or accepted.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> Q